-As at 31 December 2014, impairment loss for bad and doubtful debts amounted to HK\$3,699,000 (2013: HK\$3,771,000).
+As at 31 December 2015, accumulated impairment loss for bad and doubtful debts amounted to HK\$6,154,000 (2014: HK\$3,699,000).

 (d) Determination of functional currency

 In determining the functional currencies of the reporting entity judgement is required to determine the currency that mainly influences sales prices of goods and services and of the country whose competitive forces and regulations mainly determine the sales prices of its goods and services.
 The functional currencies of each reporting entity is measured based on management's assessment of the economic environment in which the reporting entity operates and the reporting entity's process of determining sales price.